 Cats love warm, cozy things, so the winter can be stressful for them.
 They’ll want a safe place to hide, curl up, and stay toasty warm.
 They need nice, heated, fuzzy things to sleep on and special grooming for their fur.
 But when blizzard conditions are roaring outside, you’ll need to take even more precautions for your cat.

-Here are some of the best ways to keep kitty safe during a blizzard.
+Here are some things you should know about keeping kitty safe during a blizzard.

 What Is A Blizzard?

 According to AccuWeather, a blizzard is a dangerous winter storm that has large amounts of snow, winds in excess of 35 mph, and visibility less than a quarter mile.
 Blizzards are dangerous because you can easily get lost in whiteout conditions.
 In addition, the winds and cold temperatures can create very low wind chills that can lead to frostbite or hypothermia.
 In other words, you and your pets do not want to be caught outside in one!